Conditional dominance in games with unawareness

-In this example it does not lead to further eliminations.
+In this example, strong rationalizability does not lead to further eliminations.
 However, the example is sufficiently rich to demonstrate the difference between strict dominance and \emph{conditional} strict dominance.

 Figure~\ref{standardNF} presents the normal form associated with the standard dynamic game of Figure~\ref{standard}.
 The rows represent Rowena's strategies.
-E.g., $nBS$ denotes the strategy that prescribes $n$ at her initial information, $B$ at her information set after $n$, and $S$ at her information set after $g$.
+E.g., $nBS$ denotes the strategy that prescribes $n$ at her initial information set, $B$ at her information set after $n$, and $S$ at her information set after $g$.
 The strategies of Colin are represented by columns.
 E.g., $BS$ is the strategy that would require Colin to play $B$ at his information set after $n$ and $S$ at his information set after $g$.
 We also indicate the normal-form information sets by rectangles.
 A normal-form information set consists of the subset of strategy profiles inducing a path through an information set in the dynamic game.
 E.g., the entire strategy space is consistent with Rowena's first information set.
 That is, the green information set in Figure~\ref{standard} corresponds to the green rectangle in Figure~\ref{standardNF}.